-

 Ecosystem and integration: Consider the integration of the vSphere alternative into the existing technology ecosystem.
 Ensure that it works seamlessly with other key components such as storage, networking, management tools, etc., and provides the required integration capabilities.

-There are other mainstream virtualization solution to choose.
-Some of them are close-sourced and some of then are open-source.
+There are other mainstream virtualization solutions to choose.
+Some of them are close-sourced and some of them are open-source.
+Below we list ten top alternatives to VMware, along with their pros and cons.
+Let's see in detail.

 1. Proxmox